Robert W. Conn: Fusion-fission hybrid reactor studies

 In fusion-fission hybrid reactors, high-energy fast neutrons generated by nuclear fusion can be used to convert fertile materials such as Thorium-232 or Uranium-238 into fissionable fuels for fission reactors such as Uranium-233 or Plutonium-239.
 The high-energy fusion-generated neutrons can also be used to trigger nuclear fission in traditional nuclear fuels such as Uranium-235.
 The hybrid reactor concept has a fusion reactor at the core and a surrounding “blanket” of fertile material, either Thorium-232 or Uranium-238.
 In a hybrid reactor, high-energy neutrons from fusion reactions are used to produce fissionable materials such as Uranium-233 or Plutonium-239 which would need then to be reprocessed and used as fuel in a fission nuclear power plant.
 One fusion hybrid plant can provide enough fuel for as many as five nuclear power plants of the same power.

 Conn's work on inertial fusion hybrid reactors was conducted under the SOLASE-H program at the University of Wisconsin, and was supported by the Electric Power Research Institute (EPRI).

 University of California, Los Angeles

-In 1980, Conn left Wisconsin to join the University of California, Los Angeles (UCLA), where he continued research in plasma physics and nuclear fusion, as well as in materials science and energy policy.
-While at UCLA Conn led the establishment in 1986 of the Institute of Plasma and Fusion Research, and served as its founding director.
-It was during this time that Conn began more extensively to advise the federal government on fusion energy, specifically for the United States House Committee on Science, Space and Technology and the Department of Energy's Magnetic Fusion Advisory Committee, among other governmental bodies.
-At UCLA Conn and his colleague, Farrokh Najmabadi, directed a national U.S. Department of Energy program known as ARIES, which prepared conceptual designs of possible fusion energy power plants.
-Conn also played a key role in the creation of PISCES, a laboratory research facility located first at UCLA and today at UC San Diego.
-The lab studies what happens when very high temperature plasma comes into contact with the material world, such as plasma chamber walls, as would occur inside a magnetic fusion reactor.
-Conn further led the formation of a multi-lateral experiment program, the Advanced Limiter Test or ALT program, that studied plasma as it interacts with components inside a tokamak fusion experiment, in this case the former TEXTOR tokamak machine at Germany's largest national laboratory, the Forschungszentrum Jülich.
-The countries participating included Germany, Japan, Belgium, and the United States.
-In 1991, Conn became chair of the newly formed Fusion Energy Advisory Committee (FEAC) at the U.S. Department of Energy.
+At the University of California, Los Angeles, Conn conducted research in plasma physics, nuclear fusion, materials science, and energy policy.
+He founded and directed the Institute of Plasma and Fusion Research in 1986, co-led the U.S. Department of Energy's ARIES fusion power plant design program with Farrokh Najmabadi, and helped establish the PISCES plasma-material interaction facility.
+He also led the international Advanced Limiter Test (ALT) program at Forschungszentrum Jülich and became chair of the Fusion Energy Advisory Committee in 1991.